vinleeit/MCBA/README.md

 All of the functionality that is perfomed above is perfomed in a service that is injected through DI.

+### Mcba.Tests
+Tests that is performed against Mcba project.

 ### McbaAdmin (Port 5226)